 It’s crucial to shield your electrical business from potential hazards since electrical services carry inherent risks.
 General liability insurance can cost $500 to $1,000 annually.
 Workers’ compensation, a must in most states if you have employees, may range between $1,000 and $2,500.
 Property insurance — securing your equipment and office space — might be an additional $300 to $800 annually.
 Meanwhile, commercial auto insurance averages around $1,500 to $2,000.
 Insurance costs can seem pretty hefty, but they’re usually worth the expense in the long run.
 After all, you work hard to build your company’s assets, and you’ll want to protect them as best you can.
 Read more about the general liability insurance definition here.

 A strong online presence begins with a robust website, which might set you back $300 to $2,000 for development and hosting, largely depending on whether you build your own site or hire a designer.
 Advertising campaigns, both online and offline, can vary from $200 to $1,500 monthly.
-Logo and branding materials for a consistent business name and image may cost $100 to $1,000.
+Logo and branding materials for a consistent how to name a business and image may cost $100 to $1,000.

 When you hire employees, you’re looking at salaries or wages that can range from $30,000 to $100,000 annually per full-time electrician.
 Training programs to keep everyone updated might cost $100 to $500 per session.
 Benefits and incentives further motivate staff, adding an extra $1,000 to $5,000 annually.